adriantombu/twitter-cleaning/README.md

 ### Run the actions

 You have 2 options:
-- Trigger manually the GitHub `Workflow` from the action tab
+- Trigger manually the GitHub `Workflow` from the action tab.
 - Set the CRON.
-By default, it performs the deletion every day
+By default, it performs the deletion every day.

 ## Important note